Ed.M. in Educational Statistics, Measurement, & Evaluation

 Program Overview

-Those interested in applying to this program do not need to have an extensive background in mathematics, however candidates should be comfortable in researching and solving educational and psychological problems using quantitative methods.
+Applicants to this program are not expected to have an extensive background in mathematics.
+However, a strong interest in exploring educational and psychological questions through quantitative methods is encouraged.
 This program does not include coursework resulting in a NJ school personnel license.

 For more information about this program: